cowprotocol/cow-sdk/src/trading/README.md

 # Trading SDK

+CoW Protocol is intent based, decentralized trading protocol that allows users to trade ERC-20 tokens.

+The basic swap flow:
+1. 🔎 Get a quote (price) for a trade
+2. ✍️ Sign the order
+3. ✅ Post the order to the order-book

 The CoW Protocol provides very flexible and powerful trading capabilities.
 However, this flexibility comes with a cost: the complexity of the protocol.
 This SDK serves to simplify the interaction with the CoW Protocol.